We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Triclosan is an antibacterial agent that was banned for use in antibacterial soap by the FDA.
 It’s been found in groundwater, soil, oceans, and lakes around the world.

-Triclosan is a known endocrine disruptor that’s been linked to adverse cardiovascular affects, cancer, and developmental defects in infants.
+Triclosan is a known endocrine disruptor that’s been linked to adverse cardiovascular effects, cancer, and developmental issues in infants.

 Per- and polyfluoroalkyl substances (PFAS) have been linked to cancer, a weakened immune system, and thyroid disease.

 Choosing a shampoo with no toxins can be better for your health and the environment.
 Harmful ingredients in the products we use each day wind up in our oceans, where they cause damage to wildlife and underwater environments, such as coral reefs.